tomsauv/ABGD_ASAP_dnadist/README.md

 ```

 If you open ```RAxML_dist_for_ABGD.txt``` with a simple text editor values will be space delimited ad as below:
-In this example, there were 80 taxa in the tree, values represent pairwise distances and 0s the diagonal (e.g. taxon1 vs taxon1)
+In this example, there were 80 taxa in the tree, values represent pairwise distances and 0s are on the diagonal (e.g. taxon1 vs taxon1)

 ```
 80